drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-drasi-result-reaction/_index.md

 You can now access the service locally at `http://localhost:8080` and you can send GET requests to retrieve the result set of a particular query.

+Alternatively, you can create a Kubernetes Ingress to expose the service externally.
+This allows you to define a hostname and path for external access without relying on port forwarding.

 ### Retrieving the current result set
 This endpoint will return the current result set as well as its metadata, which contains information such as the sequence number and the timestamp.